About trees in Bracknell Forest

 Pines were planted because of their suitability to infertile sandy soils and to provide quick growing timber to cover timber shortages.

-Today, the forest is managed on a sustainable commercial basis for its timber but also includes mature pine woodland, which is regenerating naturally and managed heathland and ponds.
+Today, the forest is managed on a sustainable commercial basis for its timber.
+It also includes mature pine woodland, which is regenerating naturally, and managed heathland and ponds.

-Large areas of Swinley Forest to the south of Nine Mile Ride were opened to public access by the Crown Estate in 1991 and are now extensively used for walking and leisure activities.
+Large areas of Swinley Forest to the south of Nine Mile Ride were opened to public access by the Crown Estate in 1991.

 Lily Hill Park

-Lily Hill Park is a good example of a 19th century English Parkland Garden including meadows, woodland, a 'ha ha' (an invisible fence feature) and numerous specimen exotic trees.
+Lily Hill Park is a good example of a 19th century English Parkland Garden.
+It has meadows, woodland, a 'ha ha' (an invisible fence feature) and numerous specimen exotic trees.

 Visitors are encouraged to enjoy some of the original features of the park like the Yew tree walk on the Eastern boundary and the 3 stately Wellingtonia’s on the summit of Foresters Hill.